RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/service-visualizing-monitoring.md

 ##### Istio Service Metrics

-Let's see detailed metrics of the **Productpage**service.
-Click on _productpage.userXX-bookinfo.svc.cluster.local_ and the service dashboard will look similar to this:
+Let's see detailed metrics of the **productpage** service.
+Click on **productpage.userXX-bookinfo.svc.cluster.local** and the service dashboard will look similar to this:

 ![Grafana graph]({% image_path grafana-service-metrics.png %})